T-x-T/dukatia/website/content/docs/dev/currency.md

 }
 ```

 Displaying a monetary value with this is quite simple:

 ```js
 const display = `${major}.${minor}${symbol}`;
 ```

-It is actually a little bit more complicated if you want to properly handle displaying negative amounts the have 0 as their major:
+It is actually a little bit more complicated if you want to properly handle displaying negative amounts that have 0 as their major:

 ```js
 const display = `${major >= 0 && is_negative ? "-" : ""}${major}.${minor}${symbol}`;